joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/13/technology/anthropic-ceo-slower-ai-development.html

 **Heavy Rains Bring Flooding to Parts of the East Coast**\
-`Parts of Connecticut were particularly hard hit on Sunday.
-Fairfield town officials said it was the worst flooding there in three decades.`\
+`Emergency workers responded to calls of people trapped in vehicles and homes.
+In Connecticut, Fairfield town officials said the flooding on Sunday was the worst in three decades.`\
 https://www.nytimes.com/2026/09/13/weather/rain-flooding-connecticut-long-island.html

 **Top Lawmakers Agree A.I.’s Risks Are Rising but Say They Have No Quick Fix**\